MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 ms.custom: devx-track-azurecli
 ---

-# Tips for using Azure CLI effectively
+# Use Azure CLI effectively

 For clarity, Bash scripts are used inline.
 Windows batch or PowerShell examples are listed in the appendix, which you can use to build similar examples.